Alprazolam Detox Centers

 During the recent crack down on prescription drug abuse, doctors and other clinicians discovered the serious effects of alprazolam.
 People taken off alprazolam suddenly are subject to a very serious withdrawal period.
-For help with your alprazolam withdrawal, all you need to do is call us at 800-405-2627.
+For help with your alprazolam withdrawal, all you need to do is call us at 800-405-2627 (Who Answers?).

 What are the Symptoms of Alprazolam Withdrawal?

 As with any addictive drugs, alprazolam withdrawal has some serious symptoms.
 You may experience these symptoms if you are:

 - A chronic user, meaning you have been using alprazolam for an extended time

 - A heavy user, meaning you might use for a short or long time in high doses